Occupation in Context PG (9070.3)

 All assignments are to be submitted via Canvas dropbox.
 Specific instructions for submission in the unit are available on Canvas (Assignments)

 Unless otherwise approved by the Unit Convener in writing, all assessment items are to be submitted on, or before, the due date and time.
-Approval of an extension of an assignment submission deadline will only be considered on provision of acceptable documentary evidence.
+Approval of an extension of an assignment submission deadline will only be considered on provision of acceptable documentary evidence in a timely manner.

 Extensions are given at the discretion of the Unit Convener who reviews each situation in the light of the documentary evidence provided.
 Extensions must be requested prior to the due date for submission.

-Technology related reasons cannot be used to justify or support a late submission.
+Technology related reasons cannot be used to justify or support a late or incomplete submission.
 Students must prepare their submissions with antecedence.

 - Font size: 12 pt Arial or Calibri